-- on the school website
+- on the school/federation website

 - as paper copies in the school office

 - in the staff handbook

 - on display for visitors, including parents and carers

-We publish copies of relevant policies and guidance, including those on behaviour, anti-bullying and special educational needs, on our school website.
+We publish copies of relevant policies and guidance, including those on behaviour, ant-bullying and special educational needs, on our school website.

-Complaints
+14. Complaints

-Complaints arising from the operation of this policy will be dealt with in line with the school's complaints procedure.
+Complaints arising from the operation of this policy will be dealt with in line with the federation's complaints procedure.